-The Towards Sustainable Mining® (TSM) Tailings Management Protocol, first released in 2004 and revised in 2011, 2017, 2019 and 2022, is used to measure tailings management performance, with five performance indicators focused on:
+The TSM Tailings Management Protocol is used to measure tailings management performance, and has five performance indicators focused on:

-- Developing and implementing site-specific tailings management systems and emergency preparedness measures, intended to confirm that companies have:
+- Developing and implementing site-specific tailings management systems and emergency preparedness measures

 - Developing and implementing site-specific OMS manuals